General – First Aid – Fall Protection, Confined Space, Ground Disturbance – H2S Alive/Energy Safety Canada

-Every student must use a pocket mask with single use one way valve when giving rescue breaths on mannequins (one-way valves should be disposed after each participant and not cleaned).
+Every student must use a pocket mask (First Aid) with single use one way valve when giving rescue breaths on mannequins (one-way valves should be disposed after each participant and not cleaned).

 Equipment: Each student will get their own mannequin and AED (1:1 ratio) to practise on.
 All non-disposable equipment and mannequins used during class will be cleaned prior to and after student use.
 Mannequins will be equipped with new set of disposable lungs for each class.
 All disposable materials (gloves, bandages) will be provided for participants’ individual use.
 Clean face, mouth and chest plate of mannequins after each use.